kubangrom/NoCrosshair/README.md

 How to install

-Place the kubangrom-NoCross folder in your resources folder.
+---Place the kubangrom-NoCross folder in your resources folder.

-Add start kubangrom-NoCross to your server.cfg
+---Add start kubangrom-NoCross to your server.cfg

 2019